Tooth Sensitivity

 causes of teeth sensitivity

 Well, I know what you are thinking.
-No, dental cleaning by itself doens’t damage teeth.
-Removing the deposits on the teeth expose fresh tooth structure which is very sensitive for few day.
+No, dental cleaning by itself doesn’t damage teeth.
+Removing the deposits on the teeth expose fresh tooth structure which is very sensitive for a few days.
 If you maintain your regular cleaning schedule, you may prevent pain after cleaning.

 Braces and Orthodontic appliances